Bartelds/neural-acoustic-distance/README.md

 ## Visualization tool
 We introduce a visualization tool that allows us to better understand the neural models.

-These visualizations help to show the contribution of the neural features to the acoustic distances by highlighting where the distance between pronunciations is highest.
+These visualizations show the contribution of the neural features to the acoustic distances by highlighting where the distance between pronunciations is highest.

 The [online demo](bit.ly/visualization-tool) is publicly available, such that visualizations can be created of your own data using one of the Transformer-based neural methods evaluated in our paper.